cauldronio/cauldron-deployment/README.md

 - Run Matomo for log analytics
 - Create default configuration for Elasticsearch and Kibana, and import visualizations
 - (optional) Run Hatstall for managing identities
+- (optional) Run a container to store Performance Analyzer metrics in Elasticsearch
 - Run nginx as a proxy for the containers

 ### Stop Cauldron